History & spirit of the place

 Dining

-For couples, meals can take on a particularly appealing tone in such a setting.
-The intimacy of the place, the prevailing serenity and the sense of remove create conditions conducive to calm dinners, slower evenings and a form of recentring that many travellers seek precisely by choosing this kind of address.
-For solo guests, the table can likewise become a structuring pause, a transition between exploration and rest.
+For couples, meals take on a particularly pleasant tone in such a setting.
+The intimacy of the location, the serene ambiance, and the sense of seclusion foster calm dinners, inviting a slower pace at the end of the day.
+For solo travellers, the dining experience can also serve as a moment of pause between exploration and relaxation.

 Wellbeing & disconnection